nazmulidris/developerlife.com/_posts/2017-11-15-flexbox-building-a-navigation-bar-part-2-2.markdown

 }
 ```

 CSS Grid shares some of the same property names with Flexbox, like `justify-content` for example, so it’s pretty simple to get started with the CSS Grid.
-I learnt it from [“CSS Grid First Look”](https://www.lynda.com/CSS-tutorials/CSS-Grid-First-Look/422835-2.html) from Lynda.com.
+I learnt it from [“CSS Grid First Look"](https://www.lynda.com/CSS-tutorials/CSS-Grid-First-Look/422835-2.html) from Lynda.com.
 If you are interested in, check out this [awesome video by Morten Rand-Hendriksen](https://youtu.be/txZq7Laz7_4) first.

   * About CSS Grid and Chrome.
 I used percentages (`%`) instead of fractions (`fr`) because Chrome doesn’t display them correctly with fractions.
-I am not sure why, but if you know why, please let me know on the comments below.
+I am not sure why, but if you know why, please let me know.

   * If you want to see how all of the CSS Grid code looks like, check it out at [Github](https://github.com/MaretIdris/website-flexbox).